 TGbe editor: please revise P802.11be D0.4 with the following text changes

-P345L21: (Table 36-32—Common field for OFDMA transmission (continued)) – Description: Each RU Allocation-1 subfield in an EHT-SIG content channel corresponding to a 20 MHz frequency segment indicates the RU assignment, including the size of the RU(s) and their placement in the frequency domain, to be used in the EHT modulated fields of the EHT MU PPDU in the frequency domain, where the subcarrier indices of the RU(s) meet the conditions in Table 36-33 (RUs associated with each RU Allocation subfield for each EHT-SIG content channel and PPDU bandwidth).
+P345L21: (Table 36-32—Common field for OFDMA transmission (continued)) – Description: Each RU Allocation-1 subfield in an EHT-SIG content channel corresponding to a 20 MHz frequency subblock indicates the RU assignment, including the size of the RU(s) and their placement in the frequency domain, to be used in the EHT modulated fields of the EHT MU PPDU in the frequency domain, where the subcarrier indices of the RU(s) meet the conditions in Table 36-33 (RUs associated with each RU Allocation subfield for each EHT-SIG content channel and PPDU bandwidth).

-P346L25: (Table 36-32—Common field for OFDMA transmission (continued)) – Description: Each RU Allocation-2 subfield in an EHT-SIG content channel corresponding to a 20 MHz frequency segment indicates the RU assignment, including the size of the RU(s) and their placement in the frequency domain, to be used in the EHT modulated fields of the EHT MU PPDU in the frequency domain, where the subcarrier indices of the RU(s) meet the conditions in Table 36-33 (RUs associated with each RU Allocation subfield for each EHT-SIG content channel and PPDU bandwidth).
+P346L25: (Table 36-32—Common field for OFDMA transmission (continued)) – Description: Each RU Allocation-2 subfield in an EHT-SIG content channel corresponding to a 20 MHz frequency subblock indicates the RU assignment, including the size of the RU(s) and their placement in the frequency domain, to be used in the EHT modulated fields of the EHT MU PPDU in the frequency domain, where the subcarrier indices of the RU(s) meet the conditions in Table 36-33 (RUs associated with each RU Allocation subfield for each EHT-SIG content channel and PPDU bandwidth).

-P372L58: For OFDMA transmission and non-OFDMA transmission to multiple users, a 40 MHz PPDU contains two EHT-SIG content channels, each occupying a 20 MHz frequency segment as shown in Figure 36-41 (EHT-SIG content channel for a 40 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-22) and 36.3.12.8.2 (EHT-SIG content channels).
+P372L58: For OFDMA transmission and non-OFDMA transmission to multiple users, a 40 MHz PPDU contains two EHT-SIG content channels, each occupying a 20 MHz frequency subblock as shown in Figure 36-41 (EHT-SIG content channel for a 40 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-22) and 36.3.12.8.2 (EHT-SIG content channels).

 Discussion on usage of “frequency segment” P802.11be D0.4